IMNMV/DocumentDiglet/README.md

 # DocumentDiglet

-Project: Offline Semantic Document Search Aka Document Diglet Goal
+Project: Offline Semantic Document Search

 This project aims to create an efficient, offline way to semantically search documents.
 It offers a streamlined approach to make any dynamic repository easily accessible to team members, surpassing the capabilities of simple keyword search functionalities like Ctrl+F or an FAQ.